 Luman Sherwood to Abraham Lincoln, 30 June 18561

-I take the liberty of writing You to ascertain Your views as to the respective strength of the different Presidential Candidates in Ill. in the ensuing canvas2
+156 Broadway N.Y.
+June 30.
+1856Hon Abm Lincoln–Dr[Dear] Sir–I take the liberty of writing You to ascertain Your views as to the respective strength

-From Your central position & being at the seat of Government I suppose You will be able to give information more reliable perhaps than those with whom I happen to be personally acquainted in the northern part of Your State
+From Your central position & being at the seat of Government I suppose You will be able to give information more reliable perhaps than those with

-I desire to obtain the result of Your best Judgment as to the probable vote for the respective candidates–
+I desire to obtain the result of Your best Judgment as to the probable vote for the

 Please also give me the name of the chairman of Your

-Yours RespectfullyLuman Sherwood
+Yours RespectfullyLuman Sherwood<Page 2>

-chairman of the corresponding committee of the Rep. central committee for the city of N. York
+State central Republican Committee if You have such a committee 3chairman of the corresponding committee of the Rep. central committee for the city of N. York–

 Howard W. Allen and Vincent A. Lacey, eds., Illinois Elections, 1818-1990 (Carbondale and Edwardsville: Southern Illinois University Press, 1992), 10, 134-37.